devuloopers/KNet/README.md

 > KNet is under active development.
 HTTP/1.x capture and the core desktop workflow are the stable foundation.
 > HTTP/2, native gRPC, WebSocket, GraphQL over WebSocket, and live SSE capabilities are implemented and locally
 > qualified as **experimental** until their remaining device-matrix and release-soak gates pass.
+>
+> Android Companion and its VPN-based inspection path are implemented and have been manually verified end to end on
+> a physical Android device.
+The runtime catalog classifies both as **experimental** until broader Android version,
+> OEM, lifecycle-recovery, and release-soak gates pass.
+The iOS/iPadOS companion app is also **experimental**, while
+> physical iOS packet-tunnel inspection remains **unavailable for release** until entitlement-signed device
+> qualification is complete.

 ## Contents